 Be sure to check out all of Queen’s academic programs.

 Queen’s offers a variety of services to help you achieve your goals at university.
-Below is a list of some of the academic services you can access at Queen’s.
+The following are some of the academic services you can access at Queen’s.

-The Queen’s Learning Commons (QLC) is a meeting place that’s also a hub of services that support your academic success.
-You can access a number of resources, workshops, and seminars to improve your skills, as well as one-on-one professional consultations.
+The Queen’s Learning Commons (QLC) is a meeting place that’s also a hub of services that supports your academic success.
+You can access a number of resources, workshops and seminars to improve your skills, as well as one-on-one professional consultations.

-To find out more about Queen’s academic supports, visit the university’s Academic Support page.
+To find out more about Queen’s academic supports, visit Queen’s Academic Support website.

 Scholarships and Bursaries

-Financial aid is available to you through scholarships, bursaries, government loans, and Aboriginal-specific scholarships, bursaries, and awards at Queen’s University.
+Financial aid is available to you through scholarships, bursaries, government loans and Indigenous-specific scholarships, bursaries and awards at Queen’s University.

 Work Study Program and Part-Time Work

-The Work Study Program at Queen’s can help eligible students to find part-time work at the university.
-Some jobs available to you might include helping professors with research or working at campus organizations such as the Aboriginal Student Centre.
+The Work Study Program at Queen’s can help eligible students find part-time work at the university.
+Some jobs available to you might include helping professors with research or working at campus organizations such as the Four Directions Indigenous Student Centre.

-Four Directions Aboriginal Student Centre (FDASC) strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you’ll find at Queen’s and FDASC:
+Four Directions Indigenous Student Centre (FDISC) strives to be a home away from home for Indigenous learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+The following are just some of the services you’ll find at Queen’s and FDISC.

-The centre hosts cultural programs such as Full Moon Ceremonies and Sweatlodge, as well as workshops in beading, moccasin-making, drum-making, and basket-making.
-It also hosts feasts and events such as Three-Sisters Feast Nights and Frybread Fridays, and the Wellbeing Circle that includes a bi-weekly sharing circle and wellness activities.
+The Centre hosts cultural programs such as Full Moon Ceremonies, a Sweatlodge and workshops in beading and moccasin-, drum- and basket-making.
+It also hosts feasts and events such as Three-Sisters Feast Nights, Frybread Fridays and the Well-being Circle, which includes a biweekly sharing circle and wellness activities.

 Queen’s Supporting Aboriginal Graduate Enhancement (SAGE) is a mentor-support program driven by students.
-SAGE is designed to increase the comfort level of Aboriginal graduate students within their programs, the university, and the community as a whole.
+SAGE is designed to increase the comfort level of Indigenous graduate students within their programs, the university and the community as a whole.
 There are quarterly meetings and an annual writing retreat where you can socialize, share experiences as students and researchers, and support each other throughout the graduate experience.

-The Kahswentha Indigenous Knowledge Initiative (KIKI) is designed for Aboriginal and non-Aboriginal students.
-KIKI seeks to raise awareness and share knowledge about Aboriginal peoples.
+The Kahswentha Indigenous Knowledge Initiative (KIKI) is designed for Indigenous and non-Indigenous students.
+KIKI seeks to raise awareness and share knowledge about Indigenous peoples.
 Past events have included Teach-Ins, Visiting Elders and Traditional Knowledge Keepers, and a musical concert featuring A Tribe Called Red.

 At university, you can explore your interests, inside and outside of the classroom.
 You will have opportunities to attend social events or join a student club.
 You might also like to play extracurricular sports or, if you live on campus, become involved in your residence community.
-Below you will find more about student life at Queen’s.
+In this section you will find more about student life at Queen’s.

 Orientation Week welcomes you to Queen’s and gives you the opportunity to meet people you’ll have classes with and share in fun activities.
-The university hosts nine different Orientation Week programs – you attend the week that pertains to your selected area of studies.
+The University hosts 9 different Orientation Week programs – you attend the week that pertains to your selected area of studies.

 Clubs and Societies

-One way to get involved on campus is to join one of the over 300 student clubs at Queen’s where you can meet others with common interests, share your talents, and relieve stress.
-Clubs you can join include the Improv Club, Anime Club, and Native Student Association.
+One way to get involved on campus is to join 1 of the over 300 student clubs at Queen’s, where you can meet others with common interests, share your talents and relieve stress.
+Clubs you can join include the Improv Club, Anime Club and Native Student Association.

-The Queen’s University Native Student Association (QNSA) is made up of Aboriginal and non-Aboriginal students who share an interest in Aboriginal cultures and traditions.
-It’s also a forum for students to discuss contemporary and historic issues pertaining to Aboriginal peoples and cultures.
+The Queen’s University Native Student Association (QNSA) is made up of Indigenous and non-Indigenous students who share an interest in Indigenous cultures and traditions.
+It’s also a forum for students to discuss contemporary and historic issues pertaining to Indigenous peoples and cultures.

 Queen’s University is home to Gaels varsity sports that range from basketball to wrestling.
-The Queen’s Gaels participate both in Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
-Get more information on varsity athletics at Queen’s including try-out dates.
+The Queen’s Gaels participate in both Ontario University Athletics (OUA) and Canadian Interuniversity Sport.
+Find more information on varsity athletics at Queen’s including try-out dates.

 Recreation and Intramurals

-Queen’s offers recreational sports and leagues regardless of your skill level.
-Recreational sports include basketball, volleyball, and dodgeball.
+Queen’s offers recreational sports and leagues that you can participate in regardless of your skill level.
+Recreational sports include basketball, volleyball and dodgeball.
 They are a great way to meet other people and stay active, whether you are continuing to play a sport or starting a new one.

 Queen’s Student Accessibility Services (QSAS)